-- (a) Common stock, warrants, options and equity interests are generally non-income producing and restricted.
-In some cases, preferred stock may also be non-income producing.
-The principal amount for debt and the number of shares of common stock and preferred stock is shown in the Schedule of Portfolio Securities as of December 31, 2013. - (b) Gross additions include increases in investments resulting from new portfolio company investments, paid-in-kind interest or dividends, the amortization of discounts and fees, and the exchange of one or more existing securities for one or more new securities.
-Gross additions also include net increases in unrealized appreciation or net decreases in unrealized depreciation. - (c) Gross reductions include decreases in investments resulting from principal collections related to investment repayments or sales and the exchange of one or more existing securities for one or more new securities.
-Gross reductions also include net increases in unrealized depreciation or net decreases in unrealized appreciation. - (d) Accrued income is impaired. - (e) Represents the total amount of interest or dividends credited to income for the portion of the year an investment was a control investment (more than 25% owned) or an affiliate investment (5% to 25% owned), respectively.
-All dividend income is non-cash unless otherwise noted. - Information related to the amount of equity in the net profit and loss for the period for the investments listed has not been included in this schedule.
+- (e) Represents the total amount of interest or dividends credited to income for the portion of the year an investment was a control investment (more than 25% owned) or an affiliate investment (5% to 25% owned), respectively.
+All dividend income is non-cash unless otherwise noted. - \\ Information related to the amount of equity in the net profit and loss for the period for the investments listed has not been included in this schedule.
 This information is not considered to be meaningful due to the complex capital structures of the portfolio companies, with different classes of equity securities outstanding with different preferences in liquidation.
 These investments are neither consolidated nor accounted for under the equity method of accounting.

-(a)(3) Exhibits
+(a)(2) Exhibits

 - 3. Articles of Incorporation and by-laws. - (a) Restated Certificate of Incorporation of the Fund, as amended.
 [Incorporated by reference to Exhibit 3(a) to Registrant's Annual Report on Form 10-K for the year ended December 31, 2007.] - (b) Certificate of Merger dated June 30, 1993, between the Fund and Equus Investments Incorporated.
 [Incorporated by reference to Exhibit 3(b) to Registrant's Annual Report on Form 10-K for the year ended December 31, 2007.] - (c) Amended and Restated Bylaws of the Fund.
-[Incorporated by reference to Exhibit 3(b) to Registrant's Current Report on Form 8-K filed on December 16, 2010.] - 10.
-Material Contracts. - (c) Safekeeping Agreement between the Fund and Amegy Bank dated August 16, 2008.
+[Incorporated by reference to Exhibit 3(b) to Registrant's Current Report on Form 8-K filed on December 16, 2010.]

+10. Material Contracts.

+- (c) Safekeeping Agreement between the Fund and Amegy Bank dated August 16, 2008.
 [Incorporated by reference to Exhibit 10(g) to Registrant's Annual Report on Form 10-K for the year ended December 31, 2008.] - (d) Form of Indemnification Agreement between the Fund and certain of its directors and officers.
 [Incorporated by reference to Exhibit 10(d) to Registrant's Annual Report on Form 10-K for the year ended December 31, 2011] - (e) Form of Release Agreement between the Fund and certain of its officers and former officers.
-[Incorporated by reference to Exhibit 10 (h) to Registrant's Annual Report on Form 10-K for the year ended December 31, 2004.] - (f) Code of Ethics of the Fund (Rule 17j-1) [Incorporated by reference to Exhibit 10(f) to Registrant's Annual Report on Form 10-K for the year ended December 31, 2009.] - 31.
-Rule 13a-14(a)/15d-14(a) Certifications - (1) Certification by Chief Executive Officer - (2) Certification by Chief Financial Officer - 32.
-Section 1350 Certification - (1) Certification by Chief Executive Officer - (2) Certification by Chief Financial Officer
+[Incorporated by reference to Exhibit 10(h) to Registrant's Annual Report on Form 10-K for the year ended December 31, 2004.] - (f) Code of Ethics of the Fund (Rule 17j-1) [Incorporated by reference to Exhibit 10(f) to Registrant's Annual Report on Form 10-K for the year ended December 31, 2009.]

+31. Rule 13a-14(a)/15d-14(a) Certifications

+- (1) Certification by Chief Executive Officer - (2) Certification by Chief Financial Officer

+32. Section 1350 Certification

+- (1) Certification by Chief Executive Officer - (2) Certification by Chief Financial Officer